Using CLI Show Commands to Monitor PubSub+ Cache

 global shows only global topics

-For information on the possible administrative and operational states that a PubSub+ Cache Instance could be in, refer to PubSub+ Cache Instance States.
+For information on the possible administrative and operational states that a PubSub+ Cache Instance could be in, see PubSub+ Cache Instance States.

 Examples: